 By displaying simple pads of paper at special vantage points, the artist's amazing charcoal and pencil drawings form playful 3D optical illusions.
 The 21-year-old artist has quite a knack for perspective and each new drawing is more surprising than the next.
 Hideyuki identifies himself as an anamorphic artist, which is a style of art that stems from the early Renaissance.
 The style features techniques based on perspective, where an artist creates distorted images or drawings that are recognizable only when viewed in a certain way.
 Willy Chyr.
 Johan Thörnqvist » Pictures from my phone.
 Artist Creates Superheroes Silhouette Posters.
 Featured - Ayaka Ito.
 Text Particles.
 Photorealistic Graffiti by El Mac.
 Have you ever thought of creating your own responsive website?

 It’s a bit of an epic tale, so, if you’re sitting comfortably, we’ll begin… Way back in April 2008 we posted on our old blog about Dave Eggers’ inspiring TED talk about his brilliant 826 literacy project, and asked if anyone was going to be setting up something similar in London.
+On the back of that post, thanks to Andrew Hinton, we met up with the wonderful Lucy Macnab and Ben Payne, and chatted loosely about how a London version of 826 might work.
 Jooze (Student Work.
 Designed by Yunyeen Yong, Australia.

 But what happens when you add elements of film, puppet theater, pop-up books, and interactive light projection?
-"The Ice Book," a spellbinding traveling show by Davy and Kristin McGuire.
-Which sounds hard to grasp, but watch the video: Font Generator - Graphic Design Portfolio.
+Font Generator - Graphic Design Portfolio.
 Papercut Projects By Peter Callesen.
 Graphic Designer.